zdeguzm53/CircuitPython/README.md

      This assignment was simply to test the program VS Code, so it didn't use the metro or a complicated code.
 The code I decided to write analyzed the number of seconds that passed since running it, then printed that value if it was an integer.

    - *Reflections*
+   \
+   VS Code was a different program than the one we had been using, but the syntax was still the same.
+The only major difference is that you have to write *#pylint: disable-msg=import-error* when importing a library.
+It is also easier to upload to GitHub with this program because it allows you to add and commit your changes immediately, as opposed to having to open GitBash and go through a long process.